 Are skunks & raccoons digging holes in your grass or flipping over your newly laid sod?
-Wild animals in Mississauga such as skunks and raccoons, in particular, enjoy feasting on the white grub larvae, plump treats for hungry wildlife.
-These pest animals might decide to live under the shed or deck in your yard so that they are close to their food supply.
-In Mississauga, most homeowners have a yard with grass, therefore, local wildlife will likely invade your space at some point looking for tasty treats.
+Wild animals in Mississauga, such as skunks and raccoons, enjoy feasting on the white grub larvae, plump treats for hungry wildlife.
+These pest animals might decide to live under the shed or deck in your yard, so they are close to their food supply.
+In Mississauga, most homeowners have a yard with grass.
+Therefore, local wildlife will likely invade your space while looking for tasty treats.

-Although you can dig up your yard in search of these pests, there are easier ways to find white grub larva in your yard.
-Some of the signs that skunks and/or raccoons are digging grass and eating grubs in your yard include:
+Although you can dig up your yard in search of these pests, there are easier ways to find white grub larvae in your yard.
+Some of the signs that skunks and raccoons are digging grass and eating grubs in your yard include:

 - Dead patches of lawn (caused by grubs as they feed)